Guisborough: Governance

 Guisborough's county authority since 1889, the North Riding of Yorkshire, was disbanded in 1974.
 The town was in the county of Cleveland's Langbaurgh borough from 1974 to 1996 and is now in the Redcar and Cleveland unitary authority borough of North Yorkshire.

 Guisborough Town Hall was built on Westgate in 1821.
-When built, it was arcaded with a shambles on the ground floor and an assembly room on the first.
+When built, it was arcaded with shambles on the ground floor and an assembly room on the first.
 The two-storey building was topped with a third storey in 1870.
 In 2015 Redcar and Cleveland Council acquired the building at auction and subsequently announced plans to redevelop it with financial support from the National Lottery Heritage Fund and Tees Valley Combined Authority, the building reopened in April 2022.

-The town also has a parish council, which meets at Sunnyfield House.
+This building now hosts tea afternoons on Thursdays.

 Religion

 The Anglican Church of St Nicholas houses the De Brus Cenotaph.
 A church may have existed here in 1290.
 The chancel of the present one dates from the late 15th century and the nave and interior have been altered.
 The church in its present form resulted from major rebuilding in 1903–1908, to a design by Temple Moore.